ashwagzabani/Mini-Twitter/README.md

 - As a user, I should be able to delete all tweets.
 - As a user, I should be able to filter my tweets as faves.
 - As a user, I should be able to delete all faves tweets.
-- As a user, I should be able to show recent news in sports, health and technology.
+- As a user, I should be able to see recent news in sports, health and technology.

 ### Technologies
 - React